 The Bill even bans incentives to lure people into gambling including VIP treatment, free bets, special offers, and more.
 The UK already went and banned all credit card gambling and Ireland’s new Bill will do the same.

-If you need help with your SEO Ireland or online marketing – we’re here to help
+If you need help with your SEO efforts in Ireland or online marketing – we’re here to help